trannguyen1510/LibraryManager/README.md

 # LibraryManager
-An app for a subject (Introduction to Software Engineering)
+An app for Introduction to Software Engineering Subject